 I am a Licensed Clinical Social Worker (LCSW) with over 10 years of experience working as a therapist.
 I am licensed in Florida and Alaska.
 I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, military/veterans and ADHD.
 I also helped many people who have experienced physical trauma or emotional abuse.
 My therapy style is warm and interactive.
 I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
 My appro...

-I am licensed in Alaska with 5 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with addictions, & anger management.
-I also have experience working with depression.
+I am licensed Professional Counselor (LPC) in Alaska with 8 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, anger management, motivation, self-esteem, and confidence.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+My therapy style and approach mainly draws from Meaning Centered Psy...

 I am licensed in Alaska with 5 years of professional work experience.
 I have been taking a lot of further training on trauma treatment including but not limited to EMDR, Internal Family System, Polyvagal theory among others.
 I also combine art therapy and play therapy techniques to help my clients connect better with themselves.
 I have been helping clients (from age of five (05) up to 75) to heal their emotional trauma (also known as developmental or attachment trauma) which is critical to ease stress and anxiety, relationship issues, trauma and abuse, & coping wi...